Houston Carpal Tunnel Treatment

 - A small cortisone injection into the carpal tunnel may be given to decrease inflammation.

-If these simple measures fail to control your symptoms, a carpal tunnel release may be required to reduce the pressure on the median nerve and prevent irreversible damage.
+Suppose these simple measures fail to control your symptoms.
+In that case, a carpal tunnel release may be required to reduce the pressure on the median nerve and prevent irreversible damage.
 KSF offers patients the option of endoscopic carpal tunnel release or mini-open carpal tunnel release.
-Both surgeries are offered as outpatient procedures.
+Both surgeries are outpatient procedures.
 Learn more about carpal tunnel syndrome here.